rkc137/xmastree/README.md

 `xmstree -t [tall] -f "[path to your music]"` also you can use `-ignmp3` to ignore mp3 files (sfml dont work with that) or `-ign` to ignore all not available files

+# build
+first of install sfml ` sudo apt-get install libsfml-dev` and then use cmake or just build using  `g++ main.cpp -o xmastree -lsfml-audio`